thiippal/abulafia/README.md

 - [Captcha](https://toloka.ai/docs/guide/concepts/captcha.html)
 - [Golden set](https://toloka.ai/en/docs/toloka-kit/reference/toloka.client.collectors.GoldenSet) (performance on control tasks)

-See `examples/config/` for example YAML configuration files.
+See the directory [`examples/config`](https://github.com/thiippal/abulafia/tree/main/examples/config) for examples of YAML configuration files.

 ### Blocklist

-If you want to prevent some users from having access to a specific pool, add the key `blocklist` under `pool` configuration and give a path to a tsv-file containing the column `user_id` with user id:s of the workers you would like to block (example in `examples/config/detect_text.yaml`).
+If you want to prevent some users from having access to a specific pool, add the key `blocklist` under `pool` configuration and give a path to a tsv-file containing the column `user_id` with user identifiers of the workers you would like to block (see the example in [`examples/config/detect_text.yaml`](https://github.com/thiippal/abulafia/blob/main/examples/config/detect_text.yaml)).

 ### Actions

-Similarly as crowdsourcing tasks, each action in your pipeline requires its own configuration file. `examples/action_demo.py` is an example pipeline that uses actions `Aggregate`, `Forward` and `SeparateBBoxes`.
+Similarly as crowdsourcing tasks, each action in your pipeline requires its own configuration file. [`examples/action_demo.py`](https://github.com/thiippal/abulafia/blob/main/examples/action_demo.py) is an example pipeline that uses actions `Aggregate`, `Forward` and `SeparateBBoxes`.

-**Forward** action requires the keys
+**Forward** action requires the following keys:

 - `name` of the action
 - `data`
 - `source`, the pool from which tasks go to the forward action

-- variable names for the possible outputs for the source task and pools to which they should be forwarded are configured under `on_result` under `actions`.
+Variable names for the possible outputs for the source task and pools to which they should be forwarded are configured under `on_result` under `actions`.

-  - You can either configure a pool to which to forward, or use the keywords `accept` or `reject` to automatically accept or reject tasks based on the output.
+You can either configure a pool to which to forward, or use the keywords `accept` or `reject` to automatically accept or reject tasks based on the output.
 These keywords are meant to be used in verification pools.
 For example, you can ask workers to determine if an image has been annotated correctly.
 Then, you can use aggregation and forwarding to automatically accept or reject the _original_ task by using key-value pairs such as `correct: accept` and `incorrect: reject` in your Forward configuration.
 You can also configure both accepting/rejecting and a next pool.
 In that case, use a list as the value for the variable name of the output.
-See `examples/action_demo.py` and its configuration files for example of use.
+See the file [`examples/action_demo.py`](https://github.com/thiippal/abulafia/blob/main/examples/action_demo.py) and the associated YAML configuration files for an example.

 Configure `Forward` actions to the source pool/action under `actions` with the key `on_result`.

 **Aggregate** action requires the keys:

 - `name` of the action
 - `source`, the pool from which tasks go to the aggregate action
 - The forward action to which the aggregated results will be sent should be configured under key `on_result` under `actions`
 - `method`, which is the desired [aggregation algorithm](https://toloka.ai/en/docs/crowd-kit/).
 For now, categorical methods are supported.

 Configure `Aggregate` actions to the source pool under `actions` with the key `on_closed`; aggregation can only be done after all tasks are complete and the pool is closed.